List Of Terrier Breeds

 Many in the list of Terrier breeds have done very well in dog shows.
 For example, the Wire Fox Terrier has won more best in show titles at the famous Westminster Dog Show than any other breed.

-Click on any of the list of terrier breeds in the table below to learn more about each of these wonderful dogs and see their pictures.
+Click on any of the terrier breeds within the table above to learn many more details about each of these wonderful dogs.

 Other dog groups classified by the America Kennel Club, include: